Cystine knot

 A cystine knot is a protein structural motif containing three disulfide bridges (formed from pairs of cysteine residues).
-The sections of polypeptide that occur between two of them form a loop through which a third disulfide bond passes, forming a rotaxane substructure.
+The sections of polypeptide that occur between two of them form a loop through which a third disulfide bond passes, forming a rotaxane-like substructure.
 The cystine knot motif stabilizes protein structure and is conserved in proteins across various species.
 There are three types of cystine knot, which differ in the topology of the disulfide bonds: